backdrop/backdrop-issues/templates/issue-template--release--bug-fix--security.md

     * Unzip the file, and copy/pate contents into release notes draft.
       - Move the headings to H3, add another `#` before the `##` to get `###`.
     * Remove any square brackets in the titles, and move those issues to their own section.
-- [ ] Draft Security Advisories (assign to stpaultim / klonos / jenlampton  herbdool / quicksketch)
+- [ ] Draft Security Advisories (assign to stpaultim / jenlampton  herbdool / quicksketch)

 ## Release tasks